jdereg/json-io/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Revision History
+ * 4.1.8
+  * Bug fix: 4.1.7 skipped ALL transient fields.
+If a transient field is listed in the field specifiers map, then it must be traced.
+ * 4.1.7
+  * Bug fix: Transient fields are skipped during reference tracing. (fix submitted by Francis Upton, @francisu).
+Some transient fields could cause an exception to be thrown when being trace for references, stopping serialization.
  * 4.1.6
   * Better support for primitive output when 'never show type' is set. (submitted by @KaiHufenbach)
  * 4.1.5